DenyT17/Titanic/README.md

 * LinearDiscriminantAnalysis

-##### In next step I Will try increase accuracy of this classifier by using GridSearch CV.
+##### In next step I Will try to predict survival passenger by  from test.csv file, and passenger defined by user.

 ## Next goals 🏆⌛
 * Increasing prediction accuracy as much as possible